 Ecosystem at risk

-If you’ve heard about the mass fish deaths and devastation caused by drought in New South Wales, you know how heartbreaking it is to see fish dying because there is not enough water in the Murray-Darling Basin.
+In early 2019, if you’ve heard about the mass fish deaths and devastation caused by drought in New South Wales, you know how heartbreaking it is to see fish dying because there is not enough water in the Murray-Darling Basin.
 In a recent assessment of overall ecosystem health, it’s no surprise that more than 80% of the Murray-Darling Basin’s river valleys were rated as being in poor or very poor health.

 If this news saddens you, you’re not alone.
 You know that action needs to be taken to save the Murray-Darling Basin.
 Every little thing you, your family and friends are doing to help nature gives us hope that, together, we can make a difference.